 Select RWE for patients with VTE icon

-Select RWE in patients with DVT/PE
+Select RWE in adult patients with DVT/PE

 RWE should be reviewed in the context of RCT data.
 All RWE resources below also include data from the AMPLIFY clinical trial.